Contests & Events

 Category I *

-Fashion Revue participants select material and patterns then construct a garment (or garments) that complements their wardrobe.
-4-H’ers are judged on the construction of their garment (fit, techniques, notions), how well they model it (poise, posture, grooming), the suitability of their outfit (fabric, style, color), and their response to questions about construction, care, cost, etc.
+Fashion Revue participants select material and a pattern then construct a garment (or garments) that complements their wardrobe.
+4-H’ers are judged on the construction of their garment (fit, techniques, notions), how well they model it (poise, posture, grooming), the suitability of their outfit (fabric, style, color), commentary, and their response to questions about construction, care, cost, etc. (Paper is not an acceptable competitive fabric choice.)

-An entry form, Category I worksheet, fabric swatch and Virginia 4-H Fashion Revue Record must be completed by all contestants!
+An entry form, Consumer Comparison Worksheet, fabric swatch, photo of garment, and 4-H Fashion Revue Record must be completed by all contestants!

 Category II *

 Participants purchase clothes or use their current wardrobe to coordinate an outfit (i.e. choose clothes that look good together and look good on you).
-Contestants are judged on how well the outfit complements them and how well they model.
+Contestants are judged on how well the outfit complements them, their commentary, how well they model, knowledge about their consumer shopping and their response to questions about construction, care, cost, etc.

-An entry form, Category II worksheet, and Virginia 4-H Fashion Revue Record must be completed by all contestants!
+An entry form, Consumer Comparison Worksheet, and 4-H Fashion Revue Record must be completed by all contestants!

-*NOTE : The entry form for this contest must be typed, neatly printed, or set up on a computer (font size 12 or larger) and printed.
+*NOTE: The entry form for this contest must be typed (font size 12 or larger) or neatly printed.
 This entry may not be given over the telephone.
+Commentaries should be kept under one minute long at the county level.
 There are additional requirements that must be met to compete in district and state competition.
 Contact the Extension Office when you submit your application if you wish to be considered for further competition.

 Southeast District 4-H Contest